 A brief history

-The Toppila Silo is Alvar and Aino Aalto’s first industrial site, one of the remaining buildings of the Toppila cellulose factory, commissioned in 1927 and completed in 1931 for the production and storage of cellulose.
-At the end of 1920s, the board manager of Toppila Oy Gösta Serlachius commissioned to the then-emergent Alvar Aalto the embellishment of the outward appearance of the buildings on which engineers Nyrop and Mattas were already working.
+The Toppila Silo is Alvar and Aino Aalto’s first industrial site, one of the remaining buildings of the Toppila cellulose factory, commissioned in 1929 and completed in 1931 for the production and storage of cellulose.
+At the end of 1920s, the Deputy Chair of the board of Toppila Oy Gösta Serlachius commissioned to the then-emergent Alvar Aalto the embellishment of the outward appearance of the buildings on which engineers Nyrop and Mattas were already working.
 A daunting task considering the budget and creative constraints, and presenting numerous challenges regarding the specific needs and requirements of an industrial site.

 The original building consisted of two silos connected to a brick building (later demolished) on the southern side.
 It is now made up of three silos, the third added in 1957.
 All three silos take the same form, but the mouth of the eastern silo is about 1.5 meters higher than the others.
 The wood-chip container has been unused since the closure of the plant in 1985.

 The imposing building has a footprint of 258 m2 on a site of 1,494 m2.
-Under the steep bituminous roof (painted with Nuroil) and punctuated by load-bearing concrete frames, is a 28-metre-high single space with three suspended metal hoppers that occupy a volume of 5,630 m3.
+Under the steep bituminous roof (Nuroil bitumen membrane) and punctuated by load-bearing concrete frames, is a 28-metre-high single space with three suspended metal hoppers that occupy a volume of 5,630 m3.
 According to the drawings, the building sits on wooden piles, supporting surprisingly thin – 100mm – reinforced concrete walls.

 The lower walls have a brick infill between the frames.
 There are window openings on both the north and south sides at the top of the silo in the former belt conveyor space; these were originally glass brick.
 The hopper structures of the silos are made of reinforced concrete with ‘mouths’ of steel.
 The floor of the silo building is concrete.